-To get an overview of which roads are already provided with entries of Maxspeed in the OSM card, you can call the map of the company ITO.
-This is updated regularly.
-Own changes are included after about a week in this map.
+To get an overview of which roads are already provided with entries of Maxspeed in the OSM card, you can use an online tool.
+Just click on the map below and the tool will start in an internet browser.
 Before anyone criticizes my app, I would ask you to inform yourself in advance, which speed is entered in the OSM card.
 In case of incorrect display of the app, I will of course try to fix the error as soon as possible.

 Check and edit OSM data

 Another option for checking and modifying the entries in the OSM card is the website of the OSM card.

 You can start immediately with the green button "Edit map".
 If you do not have a user account yet, you simply put it here.
 The user data can then also be used in all other OSM editors.